sciactive/nephele/README.Docker.md

 - `AUTH` Don't require authentication.
 (Not compatible with `USER_DIRECTORIES`.)
 (When set to "false", "off" or "0".)
 - `AUTH_USER_FILENAME`: htpasswd filename.
 (Defaults to '.htpasswd'.)
 - `AUTH_USER_FILE`: A specific htpasswd file to use for every request.
+- `AUTH_USERNAME`: Authenticate with a given username instead.
+- `AUTH_PASSWORD`: Authenticate with a given password instead.
 - `SERVER_ROOT`: The path of the directory to use as the server root.
 Defaults to `/data/`, which is set to be a volume.
 You can bind mount an external directory here to serve it.

 ## Clustering